apache/gravitino/docs/hadoop-catalog.md

 | `default-filesystem-provider` | The name default filesystem providers of this Hadoop catalog if users do not specify the scheme in the URI.
 Default value is `builtin-local`, for GCS, if we set this value, we can omit the prefix 'gs://' in the location. | `builtin-local` | No                         | 0.7.0-incubating |
 | `gcs-service-account-file`    | The path of GCS service account JSON file.                                                                                                                                                                                   | (none)          | Yes if it's a gcs fileset. | 0.7.0-incubating |

-In the meantime, you need to place the corresponding bundle jar [gravitno-gcp-bundle-{version}.jar](https://repo1.maven.org/maven2/org/apache/gravitino/gcp-bundle/) in the Hadoop environment.
+In the meantime, you need to place the corresponding bundle jar [gravitno-gcp-bundle-{version}.jar](https://repo1.maven.org/maven2/org/apache/gravitino/gcp-bundle/) in the directory ${GRAVITINO_HOME}/catalogs/hadoop/libs.

 #### OSS fileset